 What Services and Amenities to Look For

-Independent living services and amenities vary tremendously but listed below are the basics you’ll find at most.
+Independent senior living services and amenities vary tremendously but listed below are the basics you’ll find at most communities.
 It’s a good idea to make a list of your personal requirements and “must haves” to add to this list.
 In most areas of the country, you’ll be able to find an ideal match.
 In some communities you can add on assisted living health care services without moving to a different apartment or out of the community.
-If this is important, check with the manager on what kind of license they operate under and what services are available.
+If this is important to you or your loved one, check with the executive director on what kind of license they operate under and what services are available.

 - Utilities.
-Most Independent senior living rental fees will include gas, electric, water, trash, and recycling.
-Many now also include complimentary Wi-Fi in common areas and basic cable.
-Phone, expanded cable packages, and Wi-Fi for personal use such as streaming videos, shows or other online applications are the responsibility of the resident.
+Most rental fees include gas, electric, water, trash and recycling.
+Many now also include complimentary Wi-Fi in common areas and basic cable TV.
+Phone, expanded cable packages, and Wi-Fi for personal use, such as streaming videos, shows or other online applications, are the responsibility of the resident.

 - Maintenance.
-Maintenance repairs and updates are usually covered, including in-home and appliance repairs, as well as exterior maintenance.
-Usually residents can add window treatments and accent wall colors out-of-pocket.
-There are usually restrictions on exterior changes or even hanging items on balconies.
+Most maintenance repairs and updates are covered, including in-home and appliance repairs as well as exterior maintenance.
+Residents can usually add window treatments and accent wall colors out-of-pocket.

 - Groundskeeping.
 Communities are typically responsible for groundskeeping of communal areas.
-Some communities may include lawn mowing and snow removal on a resident’s property; in other cases, those may be provided at a la carte prices.
+Some communities may include lawn mowing and snow removal on a resident’s property; in other cases, those services may be provided on an à la carte basis.
 Container plantings are encouraged but there may be restrictions on landscaping or in-ground gardening.
 Please check before you move-in.

 - Housekeeping services.
-Some communities offer light housekeeping or linen changes.
+Some communities offer light housekeeping or linen services.
 Laundry services may be available for an additional fee.
-Residents can add additional services either with a la carte charges or with monthly package costs.
+Residents can add additional services on an à la carte basis.

-- Fitness and Exercise.
-Many communities have fitness centers, and some even have pools, the use of which may be included in the rent.
-Sometimes there’s an additional fee (just as there would be for an off-site gym membership) if they offer a fully-equipped gym.
-Options such as yoga, stretching, Pilates, aerobic, boxing classes, or personal trainers are usually an additional cost.
+- Fitness.
+Many communities have fitness centers, and some even have pools, which may be included in the rent.
+Sometimes there’s an additional fee, just as there would be for an off-site gym membership, if they offer a fully-equipped gym.
+Options such as yoga, stretching, Pilates, aerobics, boxing classes or personal trainers are usually an additional cost.

 - Programming.
-Most communities will have educational, cultural, spiritual, entertainment or social programing that residents can attend.
+Most communities have educational, cultural, spiritual, entertainment or social programming that residents can attend.
 A monthly or weekly calendar of events keeps everyone up-to-date.
 The cost for most of these offerings is included in the monthly rent.

 - Transportation.
 Communities often have buses or vans available to take residents to off-site events like a museum visit or theater performance.
 These are usually pre-scheduled, group outings.
-Some communities have a la carte transportation options available for their residents on a per-trip fee basis.
+Some communities have à la carte transportation options available for their residents on a per-trip basis.

 - Medical services.
-Communities that feature “aging in place,” or a “continuum of care” will offer basic on-site health care services at an additional fee.
+Communities that offer “aging in place” or a “continuum of care” will provide basic on-site health care services for an additional fee.
 A common service is medication management.
-Usually there are nurses and caregivers on staff for consultation into further cares and services.
+Usually, there are nurses and caregivers available for a consultation to discuss care offerings and services.
 Some communities have a partnership with a physician’s group for access to medical doctors, if needed.

 - On-site services.
-Some communities offer access to a beauty salon/barber shop, bistro or coffee shop, physical therapy, day spa and massage services, a movie theater, convenience store, and more.
+Some communities offer access to a salon, bistro or coffee shop, physical therapy, day spa and massage services, movie theater, convenience store, and more.
 These are usually self-pay, just as they would be outside the community.
 It’s a good idea to make a list of additional amenities that are important to you.
 They could end up being the deciding factor in your community of choice.

-The costs for independent senior living “with services” vary greatly by geographical market, between communities, by residence square footage, and whether the community is a buy-in, entrance deposit, or rental.
-Any additional services you opt for will also be a big consideration.
+The cost for independent senior living “with services” varies greatly by location, size of apartment, and whether the community offers a buy-in, entrance deposit, or rental option.
+Any additional services you opt for will also be a determining factor.

-Before signing a lease, ask about additional community fees and security deposits, and extra charges for second persons (a spouse or partner living in the unit), parking, storage, or for pets.
+Before signing a lease, ask about additional community fees and security deposits as well as extra charges for second persons (a spouse or partner living in the apartment home), parking, storage or pets.

-Most independent living communities operate on a month-to-month lease with a 30-day notice.
-Buy-in communities require a large investment that may range from between $20,000 to over $1,000,000, but they allow the resident to move within the community to assisted living, memory care, or receive health care services in a skilled care setting (more on this later), as their needs change.
-Upon move-out the resident, or their designee, generally receive a percentage of the original amount back of up to 85% or more.
+Most independent senior living communities operate on a month-to-month lease with a 30-day notice.
+Buy-in communities require a large investment that may range from $20,000 to over $1,000,000, but they allow the resident to move within the community to assisted living, memory care, or receive health care services in a skilled care setting (more on this later), as their needs change.
+Upon move-out, the resident or their designee, generally receives a percentage of the original amount back.
 Be sure to assess your financial needs before you sign any paperwork.